zEuS0390/ppe-detection-for-construction-site-safety/README.md

 ![banner-image](https://github.com/zEuS0390/ppe-for-construction-safety-detection/assets/39390245/dba51548-d7f9-4db0-818e-682265c281c8)

 ## 📓 About
 This is the official repository of our PPE detection application for construction safety which is part of the whole system in our capstone project.
-It analyzes the detected PPE from the camera stream and evaluates the violations of each person present.
+It analyzes the detected PPE from the camera stream and evaluates the violations of each person present using an object detection algorithm called [YOLOR](https://github.com/WongKinYiu/yolor).
 When obtaining the output from the detection, it will be consolidated as a payload for the clients to be received via the lightweight messaging protocol called [MQTT](https://en.wikipedia.org/wiki/MQTT).
 These clients are safety officers because they are the people who have the authority and responsibility within the area regarding the safety of the people.

 ## 🤝 Team Members
 Our team is a dynamic group, encompassing a wide range of skills, expertise, and backgrounds that collectively drive our project forward.
 The dedication of each member to their designated role results in great productivity and a remarkable team.